Track activity on the surface of the Sun with our guide on how to safely observe sunspots

 You should never observe the Sun directly unless using certified solar observing equipment.

-The further away from your eyepiece the card away is, the larger the Sun’s image will be, but the dimmer it will be too.
+The further away from your eyepiece the card is, the larger the Sun’s image will be, but the dimmer it will be too.

 When it is just right you’ll be able to see any dark sunspots on the Sun’s disc very clearly.